TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project3_PoodleKFC/doc/project3_desc.md

 In this project, we will carry out **model evaluation and selection** for predictive analytics on image data.
 As data scientists, we often need to **evaluate** different modeling/analysis strategies and decide what is the best.
 Such decisions need to be supported by sound evidence in the form of *model assessment, validation and comparison*.
 In addition, we also need to **communicate our decision and supporting evidence** clearly and convincingly in an accessible fashion.

 #### Challenge
-For this project, you will receive [a set of 2000 greyscale images of poodle dogs and fried chickens](https://drive.google.com/open?id=0B0_uWEzqIWoENDB5RmZZWG5wTFU)[require logged into Columbia LionMail in your browser].
+For this project, you will receive [a set of 3000 greyscale images of dogs, fried chicken and blueberry muffins](https://drive.google.com/open?id=0B0_uWEzqIWoENDB5RmZZWG5wTFU) [require logged into Columbia LionMail in your browser].
 Here is an alternative [data link](https://drive.google.com/open?id=0B9sEbphmsGtERlNHMWR6WmxyRDg).
 These two links lead to **identical** data.

-Your client is interested in creating an mobile AI program that accurately distinguish pictures of poodle dogs from pictures of fried chicken.
+Your client is interested in creating an mobile AI program that accurately distinguish pictures of dogs (poodles and Chihuahuas), fried chicken and blueberry muffins.

 The portability of this AI program (holding storage and memory cost) and the computational efficiency (test running time cost) are of great concern to your client.
-This translates to a balance between the complexity of variable/features/models used and the predictive performance.
+This translates to a balance between the complexity of variables/features/models used and the predictive performance.

 ![image](predictiveprogram.png)